phen0menon/blum-autoclicker/README.md

   **Works with the recent (14.07.2024) update.**

   ### Installation

+  0. You will need Nvidia GPU to run this app since it uses CUDA cores to achieve fast speed.
   1. Clone the repository
   2. Install Python >= 3.8 (https://www.python.org/downloads/)
   3. Install requirements: